 Talk about misleading and confusion and mortgages, especially second mortgages are one of the prime victims of misinformation.
-Although second mortgages are becoming increasingly common, many Canadians, even those who have second mortgages, seem to be quite ambiguous when it comes to facts about second mortgages.
-Here are the top second mortgage facts revealed by private mortgage expert from Ontario’s best private mortgage company, Interfinance Mortgage Corporation.
+Although second mortgages are becoming increasingly common, many Canadians, even those who have second mortgages, seem to be quite confused when it comes to facts about second mortgages.
+Here are the top second mortgage facts revealed by mortgage expert from Ontario’s best brokerage, Interfinance Mortgage Corporation.

 There are different kinds of second mortgages

 Home Equity Line of Credit (HELOC) and Closed Second Mortgage are two types of a second mortgages available in the market.
 The revolving HELOC offers the borrower continuous access to equity as they continue to pay the principal amount.
 It is akin to how credit cards work.
 On the contrary, a Closed Second Mortgage means that borrower gets a lump sum cash from the equity and can gradually pay it down, just like an auto loan.

 Two most common uses of a second mortgage

 The second mortgage is most commonly used either to pay off high-interest consumer debt or to finance a home renovation or upgrade.
 As average credit card interest rates can be as high as 29%, you can save quite a lot of money with second mortgages.